The biggest fear for many home sellers is having their house sit on the market.

 Tip #5 Optimize your home’s appearance

-This is one of my favorite tips for selling a home.
+This is one of my favorite tips.

 Mainly because many home sellers struggle when getting their house ready to sell.